Cruz 101: Present

 Cruz has two floors, with the 'main floor' (on which the entrance to the club is located) being the busiest.
+This is where Cruz concentrates its efforts, with PAs taking place on this floor as well as themed events all year long.
+Highlights include Manchester Pride, Babylon, Bank Holiday weekends, Christmas, New Year and Halloween.
+One of their most popular Saturday night parties is Queen Supreme, a customer favourite that always features some of the best drag artists from across the UK and beyond.
+Queen Supreme is now once a month.
+Current regular hosts include Destiny Dyson, Vin Dicktiv and Xa'Scarlett Baby.

-This is where Cruz concentrates its efforts, with PAs taking place on this floor as well as themed events, for example, at Christmas, New Year, Halloween etc. The main floor also features more disco lights and bars.
-Alternatively, Cruz features a slightly smaller downstairs known as 'Sub 101', which is accessible from the main club; however on some occasions Cruz charges an entrance fee from alternative outside entrance on special promoted nights.
-Sub is predominantly reserved for Trance and Bouncy House.
-Sub has just one alcohol-serving bar as opposed to the main floor which has two.
-Sub 101 is open every Saturday and events, it’s always posted on Facebook page before so customers can know before if this area is gonna be open that night.
+Alternatively, Cruz features a slightly smaller downstairs known as 'Sub 101', which is accessible from the main club; however on some occasions Cruz charges an entrance fee from an alternative outside entrance on special promoted nights.
+Sub is predominantly reserved for more underground music on a Saturday night, such as House music and Tech House.
+It has just one alcohol-serving bar as opposed to the main floor which has two.
+Sub 101 is open every Saturday and is home to AllSorts/Aftershock, which is now the clubs longest running night.
+The space is also now host to the club's main parties on Tuesdays, Wednesdays and Sundays, where the music policy is pop, chart and commercial dance.